yorkshire-and-humber-care-record/fhir-ig/fsh-tank/input/intro-notes/StructureDefinition-Interweave-SocialCareAssessment-intro.md

 - **output** We give the option here to attach a local document which contains further detail of the asssessment carried out such as detailed coding information, findings and plans.
 Please ensure that any documents attached are relevant for regional sharing.

-- **performer** Option to provide the practitioner which either performed, is going to perform or is performing the assessment.

 ### **Discouraged or Removed fields**

 - **groupIdentifier** and **partOf** - It is not the intention to create a complex grouping or hierarchy of assessments, a simple flat structure is informative and preferred.
 Therefore, both these fields have been removed.